Intertwined van-Hove Singularities as a Mechanism for Loop Current Order in Kagome Metals

 \emph{Conditions imposed by mirror symmetries}--- We first show that mirror symmetries impose important constraints on the wave functions at vHS, which are key ingredients for the emergence of LCBO.
-Each vHS at momentum $M$ has little group $D_{2h}$ with mutually perpendicular mirror planes $m_z,m',m''$, where $m_z$ coincides with kagome plane, $m'$ is parallel to $\Gamma M$ line and $m''$ is parallel to $MK$ line.
-Consider two vHS near the Fermi level denoted by vH1 and vH2, the threefold rotation symmetry makes each vHS have the same symmetries at the three distinct momenta $M$ denoted by $M_A,M_B,M_C$ as in Fig.\ref{fig_csorder}(a).
-We show that mirror symmetries will constrain the wave function of vH1 and vH2 at three distinct $M$ points to take the form of Table.\ref{wavecomp} as long as the following conditions are satisfied: (1) The wave functions of vH1 and vH2 have opposite eigenvalues under $m'$ and same eigenvalues under $m''$.
+Each vHS at momentum $M$ has little group $D_{2h}$ with mutually perpendicular mirror planes $m_z,m',m''$, where $m_z$ coincides with kagome plane, $m'$ and $m''$ are shown in Fig.\ref{fig_csorder}(a).
+Consider two vHS near the Fermi level denoted by vH1 and vH2 at the three distinct momenta $M$ denoted by $M_A,M_B,M_C$ as in Fig.\ref{fig_csorder}(a).
+We show that mirror symmetries will constrain the wave function of vH1 and vH2 at three distinct $M$ points to take the form of Fig.\ref{fig_csorder}(c) as long as the following conditions are satisfied: (1) The wave functions of vH1 and vH2 have opposite eigenvalues under $m'$ and same eigenvalues under $m''$.
 (2) vH1 and vH2 consist of the same type of orbital at the kagome sites.